Applies to all audio interfaces on Windows.

 To analyse whether DPC latency could be causing glitchy audio on your system, you can run the following software tool: LatencyMon.

 In LatencyMon, click the ▶ Play button and then play audio from any application through your audio interface for at least fifteen minutes, with the glitches occurring at least once.
-If there are no DPC problems, you will see the following:
+If there aren't any DPC problems, you will see the following:

 Conclusion: Your system appears to be suitable for handling real-time audio and other tweaks without dropouts.

-If there are problems, you will instead see a message similar to the following:
+If there are problems, you will see a message similar to the following instead:

 Conclusion: Your system appears to be having trouble handling real-time audio and other tasks…